 This rate of addiction, to both alcohol and illicit and prescription drugs, continues to grow and greatly outpace the groups of seniors that have come before.
 Why is this age group experiencing such increased rates of AUD and SUD?
 While there are various factors that contribute to this, one of the biggest contributing factors is this generation’s past use and experiences with alcohol and drugs.

 The Baby Boomers are defined as anyone born between the years of 1946 and 1964.
 This group began to enter retirement years in 2011 and will continue to enter their retirement years until 2029.
-For many in this age group, they have already experimented with using illicit drugs as they were growing up.
-Life in the 60s and 70s welcomed social acceptance of and experimentation with drugs far more than any generation before.
+For many in this age group, they have already experimented with using illicit drugs and practiced heavy alcohol consumption as they were growing up.
+Life in the 60s and 70s welcomed social acceptance of and experimentation with illicit substances far more than any previous generations.
 This trend in drug use seems to have continued with this group as they age.

 It’s imperative that those in the medical community as well as caretakers, family, friends, and loved ones become more knowledgeable about addiction signs in the elderly so they too can get the help they need.
 Futures Recovery Healthcare recognizes the need for evidence-based addiction treatment in this age group.
 Catering to adults, Futures seeks to provide their patients with the tools they need to establish a strong foothold in recovery as well as the aftercare support needed to sustain long-lasting recovery.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Drug Abuse Warning Network, in 2011 there were more than 2,000 drug-related emergency room visits by older adults.
 With the overall growth in both the number of senior citizens in the population and drug use, experts say that this number has only grown.

 SIGNS OF ADDICTION IN OLDER ADULTS